awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

 PostgreSQL version 9\.6\.6 contains several bug fixes for issues in release 9\.6\.5\.
 For more information on the fixes in 9\.6\.6, see the [PostgreSQL documentation](http://www.postgresql.org/docs/9.6/static/release-9-6-6.html)\.
 For information on upgrading the engine version for your PostgreSQL DB instance, see [Upgrading a PostgreSQL DB Instance](#PostgreSQL.Concepts.General.Patching)\.

 This version includes the following features:
 + Supports the `orafce` extension, version 3\.6\.1\.
-This extension contains functions that are native to commercial databases, and can be helpful if you are porting a commercial database to PostgreSQL\.For more information about using `orafce` with Amazon RDS, see [Working with the orafce Extension](Appendix.PostgreSQL.CommonDBATasks.md#Appendix.PostgreSQL.CommonDBATasks.orafce)\.
+This extension contains functions that are native to commercial databases, and can be helpful if you are porting a commercial database to PostgreSQL\.
+For more information about using `orafce` with Amazon RDS, see [Working with the orafce Extension](Appendix.PostgreSQL.CommonDBATasks.md#Appendix.PostgreSQL.CommonDBATasks.orafce)\.
 + Supports the `prefix` extension, version 1\.2\.6\.
 This extension provides an operator for text prefix searches\.
 For more information about `prefix`, see the [prefix project on GitHub](https://github.com/dimitri/prefix)\.
 + Supports version 2\.3\.4 of PostGIS, version 2\.4\.2 of pgrouting, and an updated version of wal2json\.